The 10 most daring casino heists in history

 Many of the highly popular Hollywood movies are based on real life events and filmed at real land-based casinos.
 From 21 Blackjack to Ocean’s Eleven, many screen writers look to modern day casino robberies for script inspiration.
 Steven Soderbergh’s Ocean’s Trilogy, in particular, popularised the idea of the casino heist, presenting its plucky band of thieves as the pinnacle of cool.
 However, history in many cases outstrips the fiction.

-Read on for the 10 most daring casino robberies in history.
+Read our list on the 10 most daring casino robberies in history:

 10) Plundering Treasure Island

 This Las Vegas casino was actually subject to multiple robberies at the turn of millennium, though only one was successful.

 In October, 2000, Reginald Johnson burst into the Treasure Island Casino wielding a gun, making off with $30,000.
 This followed two previous hits on the establishment, during which Johnson failed to nab any dough and wounded a security guard.

 Johnson’s general incompetence and habit of returning to the scene of the crime meant he was eventually apprehended in January 2001.
 This psychopathic klutz was eventually sentenced to 130 years behind bars.

 9) Third time’s the charm?